bplpriya/MAD_Project2_Property_Pulse/README.md

 * **Cloud Storage:** Item images are uploaded and managed via **Cloudinary**.
 * **Modern UI:** Clean, material-based design with a focus on readability and clear action buttons.

+### Push Notifications:
+* Real-time alerts sent via **Firebase Cloud Messaging (FCM)**.
+Sellers receive instant notifications when a buyer "Likes" their property or interacts with their listing.

+### Device Token Management:
+* Automatic registration of **unique FCM device tokens** stored in Firestore to ensure targeted message delivery.

 ***

 ## 🛠️ Tech Stack